• Skip to primary navigation

 November 6, 2015 By Matthew Besser Leave a Comment

-Americans With Disabilities ActIn the study recounted by the Times, the researchers sent out thousands of mock résumés and cover letters for fictional job applicants in the accounting industry with varying levels of experience.
+In the study, researchers sent out thousands of mock résumés and cover letters for fictional job applicants in the accounting industry.
 The applications were identical, except that for some, the cover letters revealed the existence of a supposed disability, either a spinal cord injury or Asperger’s Syndrome.
 According to the study, the “candidates” who revealed a disability received interest from prospective employers about 26% less frequently than the candidates who did not.

-The recent study provides a good opportunity to recap Ohio and federal law with respect to the hiring of individuals with disabilities.
-The Americans with Disabilities Act and Ohio law both prohibit discrimination against individuals with disabilities with respect to recruitment, advertising for vacancies, job application procedures, and hiring.
-Of course, this ban means that employers cannot typically refuse to hire individuals because they have a disability (assuming the individual can perform the essential job functions with or without a reasonable accommodation).
-Significantly, the disability discrimination laws also specify what employers can and cannot ask candidates about their medical conditions.
+So what does the law say about whether employers can ask applicants if they have a disability?
+The Americans with Disabilities Act and Ohio law both prohibit discrimination against individuals with disabilities in hiring.
+Employers cannot typically refuse to hire individuals because they have a disability if they are able to do the main functions of the job.
+In turn, the disability discrimination laws also specify what employers can and can’t ask candidates about their medical conditions.

 Disability discrimination is perhaps the most frequent employment law claim we see in our practice.
-Sometimes the claims arise because employers simply do not understand the law.
-Other times, there’s cause to believe animus or stereotypes about individuals with disabilities have come into play.
+Sometimes employers simply do not understand the law.
+Other times, employers are motivated by stereotypes about people with disabilities.
+Either way, if you believe you have been discriminated against on the basis of disability, contact a Cleveland disability discrimination lawyer at Bolek Besser Glesius LLC today.

 Filed Under: Disability discrimination Tagged With: disability discrimination